 "No, this is not the aim of the regulations".

-Maybe but the drivers’ salaries could be reduced...
+The drivers' salaries could maybe be reduced...

 "There is always someone that has lots of money to spend for the drivers.
 The Expenditure would only decrease if the income is decreased".